derkork/godot-statecharts/manual/manual.md

 The signal is only emitted when the transition is taken, not when it is pending.
 This means that if you have a transition with a delay, the signal will only be emitted when the transition is actually executed.
 If the transition is discarded for any reason, the signal will not be emitted.

-#### Transitions on entering a state
+#### Automatic transitions

-It is possible to immediately transition elsewhere when a state is entered.
-This is useful for modeling [condition states](https://statecharts.dev/glossary/condition-state.html).
-To make a transition execute immediately when a state is entered, leave the _Event_ field empty.
-Usually you will put a guard on such a transition to make sure it is only taken when a certain condition is met.
+It is possible to have transitions with an empty _Event_ field.
+These transitions will be evaluated whenever you enter a state, send an event or set an expression property (see [expression guards](#expression-guards)).
+This is useful for modeling [condition states](https://statecharts.dev/glossary/condition-state.html) or react to changes in expression properties.
+Usually you will put a guard on such an automatic transition to make sure it is only taken when a certain condition is met.

 ![Alt text](immediate_transition.png)

+Note that automatic transitions will still only be evaluated for currently active states.

 #### Delayed transitions

 Transitions can execute immediately or after a certain time has elapsed.
 If a transition has no time delay it will be executed immediately (within the same frame).
 If a transition has a time delay, it will be marked as pending and executed after the time delay has elapsed but only if the state to which the transition belongs is still active at this time and was not left temporarily.
 Only one transition can ever be active or pending for any given state.
 So if another transition is executed for a state while one is pending, the pending transition will be discarded.
 A pending transition is also cancelled when the state is left through other means (e.g. because a parent state got deactivated).
 There is one exception to this rule, when you are using history states.
 When you leave a state and re-enter it through a history state, then any pending transition will be resumed as if you had never left the state.

+When you have a transition that is both delayed and automatic, the transition will be marked as pending when it's condition is met.
+If subsequently the condition is no longer met, it will still be executed unless another transition is marked as pending in the meantime or the state is left through other means.

 #### Transition guards